Leveraging Analytic Gradients in Provably Safe Reinforcement Learning: NUMERICAL EXPERIMENTS

 \subsection{COMPARISON OF SAFE CENTRE APPROXIMATIONS}

-We also compare safe centre approximations for the ray mask.
+We also compare safe centre approximations for the ray mask, where we found that the zonotopic approximation results in superior final policies and faster convergence, see \Cref{tab:orp}.
 Since the orthogonal approximation only applied to unsafe actions, safe actions were not mapped.
 In the pendulum task, the one-dimensional action space allows for exact safe centre approximations, which condenses the comparison to rarer interventions by the orthogonal approximation versus the smoother map of the zonotopic approximation.
-The continuous map the zonotopic approximation provides produced superior final policies and converged faster.
-The low number of steps of the orthogonal approximation in the quadrotor task was an artefact of the worse policy, as seen in the full figures in \Cref{app:orp_vs_zrp}.
-Therefore, smooth safeguards appear more important than rare interventions for learning performance.
+The continuous map provided by the zonotopic approximation produced superior final policies and converged faster.
+The low number of steps of the orthogonal approximation in the quadrotor task was an artefact of the worse policy, as seen in the learning curves in \Cref{app:orp_vs_zrp}.
+In the energy system, the orthogonal approach converged faster initially, but to a worse policy.
+Therefore, smooth safeguards appear more critical than rare interventions for learning.